-Once you have your assessment in hand, assuming the results are less than perfect, you will want to investing in beefing up that trust.
+Once you have your assessment in hand, assuming the results are less than perfect, you will want to invest in beefing up that trust.
 Just don’t forget to re-assess the level of trust after a few months to see if it has improved.

 Here are a few things you can do to actually improve the level of trust.

-Yes, Mr Perfect, I know you have some weaknesses too, and let’s admit it, you do make mistakes once in awhile don’t you?
-Well here’s your opportunity to use those blemishes in your shining armour to build trust in your team.
+Yes, Mr. Perfect, I know you have some weaknesses too, and let’s admit it, you do make mistakes once in a while, don’t you?
+Well here’s your opportunity to use those blemishes in your shining armor to build trust in your team.
 It’s called “going first”, or “setting a personal example”, and it’s one of the most powerful things you can do as a leader to increase trust.
 You just show your team that it’s okay to be vulnerable, thereby setting the tone for others in the team.
 You can be spontaneous about that, but if you are like me and this is not in your nature, you may need some preparation: At the end of the day today, take 10 minutes and ask yourself:

 - What help do I need from the team in order to complement my weaknesses?
 How could I translate this into a request for help?

 - Where did I fail recently and what I have learned from that?
 Can my team learn from my failure as well?
 Do I feel comfortable sharing it with them?